-CREDIT: This handout summarizes the full model results for Northern Minnesota in the Northwoods region.
+CREDIT: This handout summarizes the full model results for the North-Central Driftless and Escarpment (Ecological Section 222L).
 Data provided by the USDA Forest Service (M.P.
 Peters, A.M.
 Prasad, S.N.
 Matthews, & L.R.
-Iverson) as part of the Climate Change Tree Atlas (doi:org/10.2737/Climate-Change-Tree-Atlas-v4).
+Iverson) as part of the Climate Change Tree Atlas (doi.org/10.2737/Climate-Change-Tree-Atlas-v4).
 Models and variables are described in Iverson et al. 2019 and Peters et al. 2019 (available at fs.usda.gov/nrs/atlas/products/pubs).
 More information on vulnerability and adaptation in the region can be found at forestadaptation.org/northwoods.